 4 simple ingredients is all you need to make this ginger beer mocktail.

 - Grapefruit Juice: I used bottled grapefruit juice from Simply.
 Freshly squeezed grapefruit juice works great too!

 - Ginger Beer: It has a spicier, sharp ginger flavor which makes it perfect for this mocktail.
 If you do not like a very strong ginger flavor you can use Ginger Ale in it’s place.

-- Tonic Water: Adds a light, bubbly sensation.
-Club soda and mineral water are great alternatives to tonic water.
+- Tonic Water: Amplifies the flavors and adds a light, bubbly sensation.
+Club soda or mineral water are great alternatives to tonic water.

-- Lime Juice: Freshly squeezed is the best option here, bottled lime juice does not taste as good.
+- Fresh Lime Juice: Squeezed is always the best option here, bottled lime juice does not taste as good.

-- Optional Garnishes: Lime slice, grapefruit slice, and candied ginger.
+- Optional Garnishes: grapefruit slice, lime slice, candied ginger, or fresh mint leaves.